Davey Hiott: 2016 SC House of Representatives

 Hiott was the only Republican to run in 2016, so there was no Republican primary.

 2018 SC House of Representatives

 Personal life

 Hiott was born in Easley and currently resides in Pickens.
-He attended Central Wesleyan College, now Southern Wesleyan University, graduating in 1983 with a Bachelor of Arts degree in business.
-He is married to Lisa Clamp Hiott, with whom he has two children: Lander and Sally.
+He attended Anderson Junior College (now Anderson University) for a year before transferring to Central Wesleyan College (now Southern Wesleyan University), and graduating in 1983 with a Bachelor of Arts degree in business.
+He is married to Lisa Clamp Hiott, with whom he has two children.
+He is the owner of the Hiott Printing Company.